metabrainz/CAA-spec/caa-specification.md

 - The id of the entry.
 This is a URL that can be accessed with a GET request to fetch an image.
 - The edit ID which uploaded this image.
-- Whether the image is pending peer review or has been accepted.
 - Whether the image is the 'front' image, or not.

 The metadata also contains a description of the release so that the Internet